zengbing15/lumos_doc/docs/tutorials/querycells.md

   console.log("The mainnet address for the lockscript is", mainnetAddress);
 }
 ```
-Try the generateMainnetAddress(lockScript) function in the Node.js REPL mode:
+Try the `generateMainnetAddress` function in the Node.js REPL mode:

 <details><summary>CLICK ME</summary>